 Financial result, income taxes and profit

-The financial result improved compared to the previous year and amounted to CHF -0.9 million (2020: CHF -2.3 million), CHF 0.6 million of which was related to net exchange rate gains (prior year: CHF -1.1 million).
-Interest on and valuation of bonds to optimize financial results were netted against other financial expenses such as fees for bank guarantees.
-Profit before taxes amounted to CHF 16.7 million (prior year: CHF -23.1 million), on which income taxes of CHF -0.3 million (prior year: CHF -1.0 million) were booked.
-The tax expense was distorted by the capitalization of previously not recognized tax-loss carry-forwards.
+The financial result improved compared to the previous year and amounted to CHF -0.8 million (2021: CHF -0.9 million), CHF -0.3 million of which was related to net exchange rate losses (prior year: CHF 0.6 million).
+The interest on fixed-term deposits on bonds and their valuation to optimize financial results were netted against other financial expenses such as fees for bank guarantees.
+Profit before taxes amounted to CHF 25.6 million (prior year: CHF 16.7 million), on which income taxes of CHF 1.4 million (prior year: CHF -0.3 million) were booked.
+The tax expense was reduced by CHF 3.1 million from tax-loss carry-forwards and tax credits.

-The investment property in Nidau (Switzerland) generated net income of CHF -0.4 million (prior year: CHF -0.7 million) including an impairment of CHF 0.4 million based on an update to the third-party market value assessment performed at the end of 2021.
-The non-operating result excludes the financing costs of the mortgage (repaid in 2021, prior year: CHF 9.0 million).
-Most of the vacancy of about 60% could be rented out starting December 2021.
+The investment property in Nidau (Switzerland) generated net income of CHF 0.7 million (prior year: CHF -0.4 million) including an impairment of CHF 0.4 million based on an update to the third-party market value assessment performed at the end of 2022.

 Balance sheet, financing and equity ratio